twse/random-stuff/README.md

 This file includes data files and registry keys for all FontCreator versions.

 ## Protest pages (HTM files)
 These pages are available in four versions.
 Thanks to Norman De Forest for inspiring me to create the pages (see his index page for the descriptions).
-His own protest page uses the index page.
+His own protest page uses the index page and are available in seven versions.

-* **Web page not available** (Android browser) - The page is missing the Android logo at the top and is from an old version of Android.
+* **Web page not available** (Android browser old versions) - The page is missing the Android logo at the top.
 This page uses http links.
 The link refers to a page at the **@Macarlo Networks, Incorporated** site however the company closed its business and the domain expired on July 2013.
 * **Cannot find server** (Internet Explorer 6.0 - Windows XP RTM, SP1 and SP2) - This page uses javascript links and resources from shdoclc.dll.

-## Open source program translations
+## Translations
-**Moderator's note:** Most translations were done with Bing Translator.
+* **Dual Module Player** - Czech (CP852) and German (CP850).
+Only Finnish and French are included.
 * **EasyPaint** – Danish, Dutch, Finnish, German, Hungarian, Italian, Korean, Polish, Portuguese (Brazil), Romanian, Spanish, Swedish and Turkish (UTF-8).
 Only Chinese (Simplified), Czech, French and Russian translations are included.
 * **SPFig** – Dutch (CP850).
 Only English and French translations are included.
 * **Tinke** – Czech, Dutch, Korean, Portuguese (Brazil) and Russian (UTF-8).
 Only English, French, Italian and Spanish translations for user interface and English, French and Spanish translations for plugins are included.